tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_A_rescuee_made_our_leader_break_down_in_tears_PART_3.md

 &#x200B;

-Jack walks up to the unusually calm, unmoving hand and pulls it up.
+Jack walked up to the unusually calm, unmoving hand and pulled it up.

 &#x200B;